eni6ma/eni6ma.github.io/_posts/2025-05-31-structure.md

 ---

-# The Enigma Cipher: A Comprehensive Overview of Its Sequence and Structure
+## The Enigma Cipher: A Comprehensive Overview

 ## Introduction